 Every business owner wonders what their business is worth.
 VR has correctly valued 100’s of thousands of businesses since 1979.
-Contact us for a no obligation estimate of the value of your business.
+For all your requirements of business valuation in Charlotte, NC, contact us for a no obligation estimate of the value of your business.

 Small and mid-sized businesses typically depend on four key value factors:

 - Seller’s Discretionary Earnings (SDE).